Decomposition matrices and blocks for the symplectic blob algebra over the complex field: Review of construction of cell modules

 \section{Review of construction of $\bx_n$ cell modules}

 Consider the poset $(\Lambda_n , \prec ) $ given in Figure \ref{fig:cmwl}.
 A set $\{ \Sb_{n}(l) \}_{l \in \Lambda_n}$ of $\bx_n$-modules is constructed over arbitrary $k$ in \cite{gensymp}.
 In this section we review the construction.
 One should start by thinking of $k$ not as a field but rather as the commutative ring $\Z[\ddd ]$ here.
 Then one can pass to any case by base change.
 These modules pass to simple modules in the semisimple cases (see \cite{gensymp}), so they can be thought of as the integral forms of the `ordinary' irreducibles in a Brauer-modular system \cite{Brauer39,benson}.
-(Although our setup requires careful preparation to be properly modular, cf. \cite{benson} --- we will not need to develop the full machinery here.) \ignore{{ They are also the cell modules of the cellular structure (in the sense of \cite{GrahamLehrer}), and (where relevant) the standard modules of the quasi-hereditary structure (in the sense of \cite{clineparshallscott}), on $\bnx$ \cite{gensymp}. }}
+(Although our setup requires careful preparation to be properly modular, cf. \cite{benson} --- we will not need to develop the full machinery here.)

 The left $b_n^x$-module $\Sb_{n}(l)$ has a basis of half-diagrams constructed similarly to the blob algebra case (cf. \cite[p.
 593]{blobcgm}, \cite[Section 8]{gensymp}).
 See Figure \ref{fig:w52} for an example.
 Note that by (\ref{de:fdd}) the left action corresponds to stacking a diagram on top of the basis element.